Château La Confession Saint-Émilion Grand Cru 2019

 Wine rated (2021 guide) 90-91/100 (Jonathan Choukroun Chicheportiche)

-The nose is powerful and aromatic, offering fine texture, concentration, and good definition.
-It reveals notes of blackcurrant, morello cherry, and, more subtly, wild blue berries, combined with hints of licorice, fresh blond tobacco, and touches of black pepper, cardamom, black tea, and subtle hints of vanilla pod.
-The palate is powerful, well-defined and concentrated, with a tangy structure.
-On the palate, this wine expresses notes of juicy/ripe blackcurrant, blackberry, and more subtle hints of wild berries, combined with touches of crushed raspberry, blue berries, black tea, and hints of vanilla.
-The tannins are finely structured and pronounced.
-A very subtle hint of caramelization on the finish/persistence.
+The nose is powerful and aromatic, with a fine texture, concentration, and good definition.
+It features notes of blackcurrant and morello cherry, along with more subtle hints of wild blueberries, combined with touches of licorice and fresh blond tobacco, as well as hints of black pepper, cardamom, black tea, and subtle hints of vanilla bean.
+The palate offers power, good definition, concentration, and a lively acidity.
+On the palate, this wine expresses notes of juicy, ripe blackcurrant, blackberry, and, more subtly, wild berries, combined with hints of crushed raspberry, blueberries, black tea, and hints of vanilla.
+The tannins are finely grained and pronounced.
+A very subtle hint of caramelization on the finish and in the aftertaste.

 The Wine Cellar Insider - Jeff Leve